-The Adapters screen displays the list of the solutions Axonius integrates with, called adapters.
+The Adapters page displays the list of the solutions Axonius integrates with, called adapters.

-To open the Adapters screen, click the icon on the left navigation panel.
+To open the Adapters page, click the icon on the left navigation panel.

 Each adapter entry includes the adapter name, logo and description, and each record is highlighted in one of the following colors:

-- Green ( icon) - the adapter is successfully connected
+- Green ( icon) - all the adapter connections are successfully connected.

-- Orange ( icon) - there is a connection error in at least one of the configured adapter servers
+- Orange ( icon) - there is a connection error in at least one of the configured adapter connection

 - Grey - the adapter is not connected